 In other words, a system based mainly on private property tends to maximize freedom and prosperity as long as it’s guided by a wise system of laws.
-If it’s not guided by a wise system of laws, then you get contemporary America.
+If it’s not guided by a wise system of laws, then you get contemporary America or post-Soviet Russia.

 5. Suspicion of plans to reconstruct society based on abstract ideology.